 - If you are already on Skype, make sure your profile picture and username is professional.
 The profile picture should be a thumbnail of your face.
 Creating a username with your first and last name is the ideal option.

-- Make sure the microphone and camera are working on the computer/laptop
+- Make sure the microphone and camera work on the computer/laptop.

-- If you ‘rehearse’ with a friend they can point out faults that you make during the mock interview that way you will be better prepared for the real interview.
-For example, they can tell you if you are touching your hair a lot or look away from the camera.
+- If you rehearse with friends, they can point out mistakes you make during the mock interview.
+That way, you will be better prepared for the real interview.

-- If your internet goes in and out then you should hook your computer/laptop up to an ethernet cord or go to your friend’s house where you know they have perfect internet service.
-High-speed internet will be your friend for this video interview.
+- If your internet goes in and out, you should hook your computer/laptop up to an ethernet cord or go to your friend’s house with better internet service.

-- Research the company or college you are interviewing with.
-It’s good to show your knowledge of the place you want to be.
+- Research the company or college where you are interviewing.
+It’s good to show your knowledge of the place you aspire to.
 It shows that you are interested and committed to fitting in.

 Video Interviewing Tips

-- Background-The background is a lot more important than you can image.
-To have a bare wall behind you is not appealing.
+- Background-The background is important.
 There is a limited space to look when you are video chatting.

 - Showcase your credentials.
-You earned them you should show them off.
+You earned them; you should show them off.
 You can create a professional backdrop by featuring your diploma(s) and certificate(s) in high-quality frames.
-Not sure why you should frame your diploma?
-Framing your diploma and other important documents protect and preserve these hard-earned achievements.
-If you have multiple documents you want to frame you can create a wall arrangement that will be a good conversation starter.
+Why frame your diploma?
+Framing your diploma and other important documents protects and preserves hard-earned achievements.
+If you have multiple documents you want to frame, create a wall arrangement.

-- What to wear? – According to Corporate Fashionsta, shades of blue and green look the best on the video including solid colors.
-Patterns do not look good on the web, especially dots and stripes.
+- What to wear? – According to Corporate Fashionsta, shades blue and green look the best on the video including solid colors.
+Patterns do not look good, especially dots and stripes.

-- Don’t wear gaudy accessories (watch, earrings, necklace).
-It can easily get reflected and end up blinding the interviewer.
+- Don’t wear gaudy accessories such as a watch, earrings, or necklace.
+They can easily get reflected and blind the interviewer.

-- Hair and Make-up – Skype’s technology is high quality, so keep your makeup simple.
-Using neutral colors would be ideal because it won’t come off too bright.
+- Hair and Make-up – Skype’s technology is high quality, so keep makeup simple.
+Using neutral colors would be ideal because they don’t come off too bright.
 Hair should be out of your face and styled so you won’t have to touch it during the interview.

-- Lighting- Make sure there is enough lighting.
-But not too much where you look like a ghost or not enough that the interviewer can’t see your face.
+- Lighting– Make sure there is sufficient lighting but not too much where you look like a ghost or not enough that the interviewer can’t see your face.

-- Eye contact- Do you look at the webcam or do you look at the monitor?
-Look at the webcam!
-Remember, it is like a real face-to-face interview.
+- Eye contact– Look at the webcam since it is like a real face-to-face interview.

-- If you having the interview in your house make sure you silence your house phone and cell phone.
-It would be very distracting to have your phone ringing through the interview.
-It is also important to remember that if your computer makes a sound every time you get a new message on Facebook, or someone tweets you, to turn those notifications off for the interview.
+- If you have the interview take place in your house, make sure you silence your house phone and cell phone.
+Also, it is important to remember that if your computer makes a sound when you get a new message on Facebook or someone tweets you, turn off those notifications for the interview.

-- Position- Don’t sit too close to the computer.
-Your face and upper shoulders should be in the frame.
+- Position– Your face and upper shoulders should be in the frame.